Labour calls for police probe into claims MP Mark Menzies misused campaign funds

 Police should investigate allegations an MP misused campaign funds, Labour has said.

-Fylde MP Mark Menzies lost the Conservative whip after The Times published claims he had used political donations to cover medical expenses and pay off “bad people” who had locked him in a flat and demanded thousands of pounds for his release.
+Fylde MP Mark Menzies lost the Conservative whip and was suspended as one of Rishi Sunak’s trade envoys after The Times published claims that he had used political donations to cover medical expenses and pay off “bad people” who had locked him in a flat and demanded thousands of pounds for his release.

 Mr Menzies disputes the allegations, and the Conservative Party has said it is looking into the claims and takes them seriously.

-In the Commons on Thursday, shadow leader of the house Lucy Powell said the “extraordinary” allegations raised “very serious questions” and warranted a police investigation.
+In the Commons on Thursday, shadow Leader of the House Lucy Powell said the “extraordinary” allegations raise “very serious questions” and warrant a police investigation.

-Ms Powell also questioned the handling of the claims by the Conservative Party, alleging there was “a worrying pattern here of cover-up and inaction” in reference to reports the party had been aware of the allegations for more than three months.
+Ms Powell also questioned the handling of the claims by the Tories, alleging there is “a worrying pattern here of cover-up and inaction”, in reference to reports that the party had been aware of the allegations for more than three months.

-Commons Leader Penny Mordaunt declined to comment on the specific case, but said the cases raised by Ms Powell were “very serious matters”.
+Commons Leader Penny Mordaunt declined to comment on the specific case, but said the cases raised by Ms Powell are “very serious matters”.

-Labour Party chair Anneliese Dodds has also written to her Conservative counterpart, Richard Holden, to say the allegations raise “extremely serious questions relating to potential criminality” and asking questions about police involvement.
+Labour Party chairwoman Anneliese Dodds has also written to her Conservative counterpart, Richard Holden, to say the allegations raise “extremely serious questions relating to potential criminality” and asking questions about police involvement.

-According to the The Times, £14,000 that was given by donors for use on Tory campaign activities was transferred to Mr Menzies’ personal bank accounts and used for private medical expenses.
+According to The Times, £14,000 that was given by donors for Tory campaign activities was transferred to Mr Menzies’ personal bank accounts and used for private medical expenses.

-The MP, who is one of Rishi Sunak’s trade envoys, is also said to have called his 78-year-old former campaign manager at 3.15am one day in December, claiming he was locked in a flat and needed £5,000 as a matter of “life and death”.
+The MP is also said to have called his 78-year-old former campaign manager at 3.15am one day in December, claiming he was locked in a flat and needed £5,000 as a matter of “life and death”.

 The sum, which rose to £6,500, was eventually paid by his office manager from her personal bank account and subsequently reimbursed from funds raised from donors in an account named Fylde Westminster Group, it is alleged.